pgte/node-buzzard/README.md

 Also supports URL-based authentication.

-The client holds a secret key that he uses to craft the authentication code from the nonce and the timestamp.
+The client holds a secret key that it uses to craft the authentication code from the nonce and the timestamp.

-The server gets the nonce so that he can validate if the nonce is repeated.
+The server gets the nonce so that it can validate if the nonce is repeated.

 Supports browserify.